 You’ll wind your way to the canyon bottom and continue down the dirt and slick-rock path.
 Be aware that a lot of the driving happens right along the cliff edge, so pay attention and navigate carefully.

-You’ll circumnavigate the lower canyon system, eventually meeting up with the Green River.
-Eventually, you can crawl back out of the canyon system at Mineral Canyon Road, which is technically outside of Canyonlands National Park.
+You’ll circle the lower canyon system, eventually meeting up with the Green River.
+You can crawl back out of the canyon system at Mineral Canyon Road, which is technically outside of Canyonlands National Park.
 This road ties into SR-313 just north of Dead Horse Point State Park to complete the loop.

 People drive the road in both directions, it really depends on what you’d like to see and do.